 Most of the furniture in our home has either been purchased from a garage sale, been handed down to us, or has *ahem* been trash picked.
 Yes, we’re dumpster divers.
-We’ve picked up some really wonderful pieces of furniture this way, and all that is needed is a little tender loving care to turn someone else’s trash into a treasure.Continue Reading
+We’ve picked up some really wonderful pieces of furniture this way, and often all that is needed is a little tender loving care and homemade furniture polish to turn someone else’s trash into our treasure.Continue Reading

 I enjoy taking something that no longer has use and making it into “something else”.
 Old glass bottles, a little acid etching cream, and that “something else” can end up attractive.
 Here’s how I do it:Continue Reading